tqec/tqecd/_sources/user_guide/basic_concepts.rst.txt

 the main difference is that ``cirq`` defines a moment as a sub-circuit of depth 1: no instruction in the moment overlaps with another instruction in the same moment.
-In the definition given above, there is no notion of depth, and even though ``TICK`` instruction are generally used in ``stim`` such as the moment definition above is equivalent to the definition used by ``cirq``, this is not required.
+In the definition given above, there is no notion of depth, and even though ``TICK`` instruction are generally used in ``stim`` to denote the passage of time such as the moment definition above is equivalent to the definition used by ``cirq``, this is not required.

 For example, the circuit